ton1rvr/portfolio/README.md

 ---

-### 5. Stock Market Analysis Using Yahoo Finance API
+### Project 5.
+Stock Market Analysis Using Yahoo Finance API

 **Objective:** Analyze the performance of specific stocks over time using the Yahoo Finance API, focusing on both technical and fundamental analysis.